What does abstention mean when voting?

 • They need more information before taking a position

-Understanding what is an abstain from voting at board meeting is crucial for governance transparency and maintaining trust among stakeholders.
+Understanding why board members may choose not to vote is essential for governance transparency and maintaining trust among stakeholders.

 How is an abstain vote counted?